anvilproject/anvil-portal/content/learn/data-submitters/data-approval-process.md

 #### NHGRI-funded researcher?

 - Contact **NHGRI GPA Jennifer Strasburger** at [strasbuj@mail.nih.gov](mailto:strasbuj@mail.nih.gov)
-- You will receive two forms to complete: 1) an **institutional certification (IC) and 2) basic study information (BSI)**
-- Submit the signed forms back to GPA, who will initiate study registration
+- The GPA will lead you through the study registration process.
+- For more information on NHGRI Genomic Data Sharing Policy see : [https://inside.genome.gov/20009049](https://inside.genome.gov/20009049).
+Note that this is an internal NIH document.

 #### NIH-funded researcher?

 - Contact your Institutes and Centers GPA (if you don't know your GPA, refer to [this list](https://osp.od.nih.gov/wp-content/uploads/IC_GPAs.pdf))
-- You will receive two forms to complete: 1) an **institutional certification (IC) and 2) basic study information (BSI)**
-- Submit the signed forms back to GPA who will initiate study registration
+- - The GPA will lead you through the study registration process
+- For more details, see the [NIH Genomic Data Sharing Policy for Extramural Investigators]( https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing/NHGRI-Extramural-Investigators).

 #### Non-NIH-funded?

 - Contact **NHGRI GPA Jennifer Strasburger** at [strasbuj@mail.nih.gov](mailto:strasbuj@mail.nih.gov)
-- You will receive three forms to complete: 1) **institutional certification (IC), 2) basic study information (BSI) and [non-NIH form](https://www.genome.gov/sites/default/files/media/files/2021-01/ExtramuralNHGRI_DSP_post2021_revised012121.pdf)**.
-  - This extra form is provided to the NHGRI data access committee (DAC) who will make the determination to take on the new study registration and review of data access requests
-- Submit signed forms back to GPA who will initiate study registration
+- The GPA will lead you through the study registration process
+- For more details, see the [NIH Genomic Data Sharing Policy for Extramural Investigators]( https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing/NHGRI-Extramural-Investigators).

 ### Non-human data?
 Register with GEO